-- Section 1: Minnesota Health Care Spending and Cost Drivers (PowerPoint: 816KB)
+- Section 1: Minnesota Health Care Spending and Cost Drivers (PDF)

-- Section 1: Minnesota Health Care Spending and Cost Drivers (PDF: 348KB/25 pages)
+- Section 1: Minnesota Health Care Spending and Cost Drivers (PowerPoint)

-- Section 2: Trends and Variation in Health Insurance Coverage (PowerPoint: 603 KB)
+- Section 2: Trends and Variation in Health Insurance Coverage (PDF)

-- Section 2: Trends and Variation in Health Insurance Coverage (PDF: 64KB/9 pages)
+- Section 2: Trends and Variation in Health Insurance Coverage (PowerPoint)

-- Section 4: Small Group and Individual Health Insurance Markets (PowerPoint: 1.14MB)
+- Section 4: Individual and Small Group Health Insurance Markets (PDF)

-- Section 4: Small Group and Individual Health Insurance Markets (PDF: 249 KB/44 pages)
+- Section 4: Individual and Small Group Health Insurance Markets (PowerPoint)

-- Section 5: Public Health Insurance Programs (PowerPoint: 788KB)
+- Section 5: Public Health Insurance Programs (PDF)

 - Detailed Health Insurance Statistics from the Minnesota Health Access (MNHA) Survey

-- Section 8: Health Care Providers and Service Availability (PowerPoint: 1.55 MB)
+- Section 8: Health Care Providers and Service Availability (PDF)

-- Section 8: Health Care Providers and Service Availability (PDF: 432KB/43 pages)
+- Section 8: Health Care Providers and Service Availability (PowerPoint)

 |Inpatient Acute Care Beds at MN Community Hospitals,